Dynatrace/Dynatrace-AppMon-Command-Line-Tool/README.md

 To connect to the AppMon Server, the host name and integrated web server port have to be specified.
 If they are not specified, AppMon uses *localhost:8020*, by default, or port *8021* for a SSL connection.
 For more information, see [General Options](#anchor_general-options).
 Starting with version 6.3.x the default connection type is *https*.
 Use the `-nossl` option to connect via *http*.

-Windows batch file (_dtcmd.cmd_), bash script (_dtcmd.sh_), and a c-shell script (_dtcmd.csh_) to use on Windows, Linux and Unix systems, are provided in public repository.
-You can also run the program with following command:
+You can download this tool from the [releases](https://github.com/Dynatrace/Dynatrace-Command-Line-Tool/releases) page and run with following command:
 ```
 java -jar dynatrace-cmd-7.0.0.jar
 ```
+Windows batch file (_dtcmd.cmd_), bash script (_dtcmd.sh_), and a c-shell script (_dtcmd.csh_) to use on Windows, Linux and Unix systems, are also provided in public repository.

 **dtcmd** is deprecated for upgrade or migration use.
 Use the [dynatrace-migration Tool](https://files.dynatrace.com/downloads/migrationtool/dynatrace-migration.jar) (link to the latest version) instead.